-Many bloggers, reviewers, and educators tend to recommend silicone lube (like ) as the gold standard for anal sex due to it being thicker and lasting longer than water-based lubes; which are easier to clean up but absorb into the body more quickly.
-However, while silicone lubes can be great for some types of insertions they may degrade your silicone dildos and plugs.
+Many bloggers, reviewers, and educators tend to recommend silicone lube as the gold standard for anal sex since it’s thicker and lasts longer than a water-based lube like Almost Naked.
+These are easier to clean up but absorb into the body more quickly.
+Keep in mind that while silicone lubes can be great for some types of insertions they may degrade your silicone dildos and plugs.

-So, if you’re using toys a hybrid lubrication, like Sliquid Silk, may actually be the better way to go.
+So if you’re using toys, a hybrid lubrication like Sliquid Silk may actually be the better way to go.
 These tend to have the lasting power of silicone products, clean up easily like water-based lubes do, and have the added bonus of being compatible with silicone toys.
-Just make sure that after use you thoroughly wash your toys to ensure there is absolutely no lingering lubrication or other substances remaining on them.
+Just make sure that after use you thoroughly wash your toys to ensure there is absolutely nothing lingering on them.

 Actively seek out BODY SAFE toys…

-Unfortunately, sex toys are unregulated, which means that they aren’t controlled or supervised by any official regulations or laws.
-This has led to some toys being manufactured with chemicals or materials that aren’t necessarily safe for your body.
-One such type of substance is known as phthalates, a chemical plasticizers that is often included in PVC toys to increase their flexibility make them feel squishier.
-In 2012, the US Environmental Protection Agency released a detailed report on phthalates suggest it to be a potential carcinogen that can negatively affect the an individual’s reproductive health.
+Unfortunately, sex toys are unregulated which means that they aren’t controlled or supervised by any official regulations or laws.
+Many toys are manufactured with chemicals or materials that aren’t necessarily safe for your body.
+Phathalates are a chemical plasticizer that is often included in PVC toys to increase their flexibility to make them feel squishier.
+In 2012, the US Environmental Protection Agency released a detailed report on phthalates suggesting that it’s a potential carcinogen that can negatively affect your reproductive health.

 But safe alternatives do exist!
-Toys made from medical grade silicone, stainless steel, or borosilicate (“pyrex”) glass are good for your body, feel great, and do not come with potential chemical health hazards.
-So, be sure to research any products you are looking at getting and learn more about trusted materials here.
+Toys made from medical grade silicone, stainless steel, or borosilicate (“pyrex”) glass are good for your body.
+Plus, they feel great and do not come with potential chemical health hazards.
+Research any anal sex products you are thinking about buying and learn more about trusted materials here.